-The Council rents its office space from the City of Toronto at the below market rate of \$2 per year.
-The Council's obligations under this lease for premises, include the estimated common area cost charges.
-The lease term is for five years and ends December 31, 2020.
+WomanACT rents its office space from the City of Toronto at the below market rate of \$2 per year.
+WomanACT's obligations under this lease for premises include the estimated common area cost charges.
+The lease term was for five years and ended December 31, 2020.
+The terms of the old lease apply until further notice.